 Knock: staircase with central structure

-Knock is our open riser staircase with central structure designed by Giugiaro Architettura.
+Knock is our open staircase with central structure designed by Giugiaro Architettura.
 This model represents the perfect balance between Italian design, structural solidity, and advanced modularity.

 Design and innovation

 Knock combines a painted steel structure with the possibility of integrating an LED lighting system into the structure, creating a unique scenic effect.
-The structure is composed of modular elements joined by means of a patented anchoring system that guarantees resistance.
+The structure is composed of modular elements joined by a patented anchoring system that guarantees resistance.

 Conclusions: your ideal staircase